Quorum sensing: Honey bees

+Fish

+Quorum sensing can function as a collective decision-making process in fish schools.
+A quorum response has been defined as "a steep increase in the probability of group members performing a given behaviour once a threshold minimum number of their group mates already performing that behaviour is exceeded".
+A recent investigation showed that small groups of fish used consensus decision-making when deciding which fish model to follow.
+The fish did this by a simple quorum rule such that individuals watched the decisions of others before making their own decisions.
+This technique generally resulted in the 'correct' decision but occasionally cascaded into the 'incorrect' decision.
+In addition, as the group size increased, the fish made more accurate decisions in following the more attractive fish model.
+Consensus decision-making, a form of collective intelligence, thus effectively uses information from multiple sources to generally reach the correct conclusion.
+Such behaviour has also been demonstrated in the shoaling behaviour of threespine sticklebacks.

 Quorum quenching

 Quorum quenching is the process of preventing quorum sensing by disrupting signalling.
 This is achieved by inactivating signalling enzymes, by introducing molecules that mimic signalling molecules and block their receptors, by degrading signalling molecules themselves, or by a modification of the quorum sensing signals due to an enzyme activity.

 Inhibition

 Closantel and triclosan are known inhibitors of quorum sensing enzymes.
 Closantel induces aggregation of the histidine kinase sensor in two-component signalling.
 The latter disrupts the synthesis of a class of signalling molecules known as N-acyl homoserine lactones (AHLs) by blocking the enoyl-acyl carrier protein (ACP) reductase.

 Mimicry

 Two groups of well-known mimicking molecules include halogenated furanones, which mimic AHL molecules, and synthetic Al peptides (AIPs), which mimic naturally occurring AIPs.
 These groups inhibit receptors from binding substrate or decrease the concentration of receptors in the cell.
 Furanones have also been found to act on AHL-dependant transcriptional activity, whereby the half life of the autoinducer-binding LuxR protein is significantly shortened.